 We in the customer contact space know this lesson better than anyone.
 The majority of us play catch-up when it comes to adding contact channels, gathering customer insights, implementing new technology and empowering agents, leaving a select few to reap the rewards of customer centricity.

 Let this Market Study on the Contact Center of 2025 be your instrument for the future.
 Yes, it explores the lingering challenges and stereotypes we need to urgently address.
 It does not, however, dwell exclusively on the past.
 It also looks ahead, considering how automation, omnichannel engagement, customer data, emerging technology and cross-industry benchmarking will forever change the contact center landscape.

-Three months ago it was very easy to ignore a business continuity plan (BCP), since many of us took for granted our business’ profitability, steady markets, engaging office cultures, and to put it bluntly, success.
+A while ago, it was very easy to ignore a business continuity plan (BCP), since many of us took for granted our business’ profitability, steady markets, engaging office cultures, and to put it bluntly, success.
 Thanks to that complacency, many are quickly forgetting what success tastes like.